janet-lang/janet/doc/Parser.md

 ## Comments

 Comments begin with a \# character and continue until the end of the line.
-There are no multiline comments.
-For ricm multiline comments, use a string literal.
+There are no multi-line comments.

-## Shorthands
+## Shorthand

 Often called reader macros in other lisps, Janet provides several shorthand notations for some forms.